-Method that is becoming more popular and will likely explode in the next year is explainer videos.
+The method that is becoming more popular and will likely explode in the next year is animated explainer videos.

-These videos are short video clips (1 to 3 minutes long) that explain a term or a process in short.
+These videos are short video clips (1 to 3 minutes long) explaining a term or a process in brief.
 They can stand alone but are much better when used with textual content.

-You can embed such video on one of your pages and then, pitch some of the bloggers in your niche.
+You can embed such a video on your page and then pitch some of the bloggers in your niche.

-Due to the nature of the video and the fact it addresses commonly used methods and phrases, it can be linked from various pages.
+The nature of the video and the fact it addresses commonly used methods and phrases can be linked from various pages.

 That being said, it can be universally used by the majority of websites in your industry.